iva2k/ionic3-feathers/README.md

 ### Fix / Add More Tests

-See the sources in Github.
+See the sources on Github.
 The changes add tests and improve generated code.

 ### Summary